robin470/AssetNest/README.md

 # ASSETNEST

-**NOTE: This file is to be deleted upon Canvas submission!** An application to track your assets, locations, and warranties.

 ## Description

-Currently, this application can only switch between a static "Home" page and a static "Add Category" page.
-On the "Add Category" page, text can be entered and buttons can be clicked, but they will not produce any output.
+An application to track your assets, locations, and warranties.

 ### Installing